mike632t/x11-calc/README.md

 ### Latest News

-12/01 - Work in progress - more testing needed on unstable branch.
+12/01 - Most bugs are now fixed.

 10/01 - Split code into two branches, stable and unstable.